 Provision 5 states the criminal penalties the State of Tennessee can impose on a person who fails to cease disturbing soil in the area of the human remains and/or fails to notify either the coroner or medical examiner―and a local law enforcement agency.
 In Tennessee, a Class A Misdemeanor is punishable by not greater than 11 months and 29 days in jail or a fine not to exceed $2,500, or both, unless otherwise provided by statute.

 The history of Tennessee archaeology includes the activities of 19th century antiquarians and archaeologists who performed excavations in Tennessee.
-It would be fair to say that these individuals had a fetish-like attraction to prehistoric mounds and human burials, particularly the many stone box graves found on Mississippian archaeological sites in the Middle Cumberland region of Tennessee.
+It would be fair to say that these individuals had a fetish-like attraction to prehistoric mounds and human burials, particularly the many stone box burials found on Mississippian archaeological sites in the Middle Cumberland region of Tennessee.
 They had a good reason for their fixation on human burials.
-In addition to the personal thrill that came from acquiring a so-called piece of the past and holding it in their hands, there was a prevailing belief that really nice, museum-grade artifacts would somehow “speak to them” (figuratively) about the nature of the ancient Native American peoples and cultures that made them.
+In addition to the personal thrill that came from acquiring an artifact (a so-called piece of the past) and holding it in their hands, there was a prevailing belief that really nice, museum-grade artifacts would somehow “speak to them” (figuratively) about the nature of the ancient Native American peoples and cultures that made them.
 (Put another way, in old saw terms, they thought the way a thing was made would tell them something important about its maker and his cultural milieu.)
-As these folks quickly discovered in Middle Tennessee, museum-grade artifacts were most likely to be found as burial furniture in stone box graves dating to the Mississippian Period.
+As these folks quickly discovered in Middle Tennessee, museum-grade artifacts were most likely to be found as burial furniture in stone box graves dating to the Mississippian period.

 During the 20th and 21st centuries, this basic bit of information trickled down to a number of Tennessee artifact collectors, looters, and artifact dealers who had no personal qualms about disturbing the ancient resting places of Native American human beings to retrieve the artifacts buried with them.
 The State of Tennessee and Native American groups had hoped that the foregoing statutory penalties would severely curtail or end illicit burial excavations in Tennessee.
 A satisfying measure of success in this regard has been achieved by the State of Tennessee, but illicit disturbances of Native American burials still occur in Tennessee.